GreenDelta/openLCA2-manual/src/validation.md

 ## Completeness check

 A completeness check verifies that all the necessary data and information are available for the calculation of results.
 If important processes or flows are missing, you need to evaluate whether they are critical to fulfilling the goal and scope of the study.
 This can be performed in certain ways in openLCA.

-After you finished modelling, you should check that the validation of your database does not return any errors and that all providers are set across your entire database. openLCA supports this process through database validation and the 'Check linking properties' function, see [**Toolbar**](./running_olca/toolbar_database.md) .
+First, after you have finished modelling, you should check that the validation of your database does not return any errors and that all providers are set across your entire database. openLCA supports this process through database validation and the 'Check linking properties' function, see [**Toolbar**](./running_olca/toolbar_database.md).
 The latter scans the database for unlinked product flows and waste flows.
 Running this check helps ensure that all exchanges are properly connected.
-Databases provided on openLCA Nexus are offered with a clean validation check and in cases of high-quality databases, also the “Linking Properties” of the database look like this:
+Databases provided on openLCA Nexus are offered with a clean validation check and, in cases of high-quality databases, also the “Linking Properties” of the database look like this:

 ![](./media/guidance_8.png)

 If you run into linking errors, analyze the reasons.
-If it is due to data you changed in the background data, you can export your foreground model and re-imported into a new database.
-Some background databases hold flows with several providers which is not a problem just should be taken care of that in the procecces are respetive 'default provider' is set to prevent ambiguity.
+If it is due to data you changed in the background data, you can export your foreground model and re-import it into a new database.
+Some background databases hold flows with several providers, which is not a problem, just should be taken care of that in the processes, are respective 'default provider' is set to prevent ambiguity.

-Another layer of completeness is required to be tested on the LCI and LCIA level.
+Another layer of completeness is required to be tested on the LCI and LCIA levels.
 Initially, you have to make sure that your life cycle inventory does not hold any product flows anymore, as they will not be characterized by the LCIA method.

 ![](./media/results_inventory.png)

 Once done, you have to make sure that during the impact assessment, undefined or unmapped elementary flows are minimized as they can compromise the completeness and reliability of the results.
-Here, openLCA supports you here with the [**LCIA Checks**](./res_analysis/res_lcia_checks.md) tab of the [**Result**](./res_analysis/analysis.md) window in post-calculation by displaying all the flows that are not assessed in the respective impact category.
+Here, openLCA supports you with the [**LCIA Checks**](./res_analysis/res_lcia_checks.md) tab of the [**Result**](./res_analysis/analysis.md) window in post-calculation by displaying all the flows that are not assessed in the respective impact category.

 ![](./media/checks.png)